oils-for-unix/oils/doc/oil-overview.md

 - sorted() ?  -- Does QSN have a lexicographical mapping for this?
   - or write `sort --qsn`?
 - `sum()`
-  - this can be written with a 'wok' filter that runs in process?
+  - this can be written with a 'wok' filter that runs in the process?
 - enumerate, zip: these return tuples.
 Not sure I want to implement them.

 ## Runtime Semantics